University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • A medical or other professional

-If the victim of domestic violence, assault, or stalking is the employee’s family member, verification of the familial relationship between the employee and the victim may include but is not limited to:
+If the victim of domestic violence, assault, stalking, or hate crime is the employee’s family member, verification of the familial relationship between the employee and the victim may include but is not limited to:

 • Receive Workers’ Compensation exclusively, and go on LWOP with WSU;